Kiev Governorate: After 1917

 In the times after the Russian revolution in 1917–1921, the lands of the Kiev Governorate switched hands on several occasions.
 After the last Imperial governor Alexey Ignatyev (who ruled until March 6, 1917) fell from power, the local leaders were appointed by competing authorities.
 At times, the Governorate appointed by the Central Rada and the Governorate appointed by the Communists both claimed sole authority over the Governorate, while some of the short-lived ruling regimes of the territory did not establish any particular administrative subdivision.

+Under the Russian Provisional Government administrative power in the governorates was transferred to commissars, who preserved their positions after the proclamation of Ukrainian People's Republic in November 1917.
+Their power was mostly nominal due to the growth of Bolshevik Soviet influence, especially in industrial areas.
+After the return of Central Rada in March 1918 new commissars were appointed along with military commandants.
+After the establishment of the Hetmanate, in May 1918 those were replaced with Governorate starosts.
+In Kiev Governorate the post of starost was taken by former Tarnopol governor Ivan Chartoryzhski.

 The Soviet Ukrainian authority re-established the Governorate, whose leading post was titled the Chairman of the Governorate's Revolutionary Committee (revkom) or of the Executive Committee (ispolkom).

-In the course of the Soviet administrative reform of 1923–1929 the Kiev Governorate of the Ukrainian SSR was transformed into six okruhas in 1923.
+In the course of an administrative reform the Kiev Governorate of the Ukrainian SSR was transformed into six okruhas in 1924-1925.
 In 1932, the Kyiv Okruha was transformed into an oblast.